 Henry II is most famous for two things: laying the foundations of a genuine English monarchy and thus a unified Britain.
 He had a magnificent court which attracted the attention of the chroniclers.
 He is also famous for bringing about significant legal changes and establishing the common law of England.

 The rebellions of his sons continued to beset Henry II throughout his later life.
-His death came about as a result of bleeding ulcer which was exacerbated by the constant clashes with his son Richard I on the issue of succession.
+His death came about as a result of a bleeding ulcer which was exacerbated by the constant clashes with his son Richard I on the issue of succession.
 Eventually, he died on 6 July 1189 at the age of 56 and was buried at the Fontevraud Abbey.

 Henry II was the ruler of England from 1154 till his death in 1189.
 He is generally considered one of the most famous rulers of England and is well known for establishing the basis of English Common Law as well as laying the foundations of a unified Britain.

 This article was written to give you important facts and information on King Henry II, King Henry II was a revered and well accomplished medieval king.
 If you’d like to learn more about other important medieval Kings of the era such as Richard the Lion-heart and Henry VIII please look at the links at the bottom of this page on King Henry II.
-Alternatively you can click on some of the images within the medieval Kings website pages which will take you to other important pages on medieval Kings.